-Ask you to complete sets of tasks on the computer for each of the 7 virtual keyboard inputs.
-These tasks, for all of the virtual keyboard inputs, are expected to take an upward bound of 54 minutes to complete.
-For each of the 7 virtual keyboard inputs, you will be going through the following steps:
+Ask you to complete sets of tasks on the computer for each of the 6 virtual keyboard inputs.
+These tasks, for all of the virtual keyboard inputs, are expected to take an upward bound of 53 minutes to complete.
+For each of the 6 virtual keyboard inputs, you will be going through the following steps:

 We will give you a brief explanation of the current input.
 This explanation will take a total of about 30 seconds.
-The dialog will be similar to: “This is the ABC keyboard (e.g. standard, controller, leap-air, leap-surface, etc.).
-It is a JKL keyboard (e.g. mid-air, controller-based, or touch-based) and you will use XYZ (e.g. stylus, hand, or controller) to interact with it.”
+The dialog will be similar to: “This is the ABC keyboard (e.g. touch screen, leap-air, leap-surface, etc.).
+It is a JKL keyboard (e.g. mid-air or touch-based) and you will use XYZ (e.g. stylus or hand) to interact with it.”
 You will then be given the interaction object and allowed to interact with the virtual keyboard input.

 You will be given multiple opportunities to optionally recalibrate the keyboard interaction-space (if applicable to the current input) as many times as needed.
 Some inputs do not have an interaction-space and therefore do not require calibration of any kind.
 This task will take a total of about 10 seconds for each calibration and is expected to take no more than 6 calibrations (1 minute) for each applicable input.